mlverse/mall/README.md

 This package is inspired by the SQL AI functions now offered by vendors such as [Databricks](https://docs.databricks.com/en/large-language-models/ai-functions.html) and Snowflake.
-For local data, `mall` uses Ollama to call an LLM.
+For local data, `mall` uses [Ollama](https://ollama.com/) to call an LLM.

+### Databricks integration

-If you pass a table connected to **Databricks** via ODBC, `mall` will automatically use Databricks’ LLM instead of Ollama.
+If you pass a table connected to **Databricks** via `odbc`, `mall` will automatically use Databricks’ LLM instead of Ollama.
 It will call the corresponding SQL AI function.

 ## Motivation

-We want to help data scientists use LLMs in a new way.
-Typically, LLMs have been used to ask coding questions (chat) or for code completion (Copilot).
-This interface provides an easy way to analyze text data, and without having to spend time writing an NLP model.
+We want to new find ways to help data scientists use LLMs in their daily work.
+Unlike the familiar interfaces, such as chatting and code completion, this interface runs your text data directly against the LLM.
+The LLM’s flexibility, allows for it to adapt to the subject of your data, and provide surprisingly accurate predictions.
+This saves the data scientist the need to write and tune an NLP model.

 ## Examples